find your perfect postgrad program

 A Masters Degree in Literature is usually studied over one year full time and two years part time.
 To apply for a course, candidates will need to hold a bachelors degree.
-It is not always a requisite that the undergraduate degree is in literature, but admissions departments will look for evidence of an interest in the subject from those who studied in another subject area, particularly if the bachelors degree was not in an arts subject.
+It is not always a requisite that the undergraduate degree is in literature, but admissions departments will look for evidence of an interest in the subject from those who studied in another subject area, often in one of the other arts or humanities.

 Students can follow the usual mode of study by attending lectures and seminars on campus, however some institutions offer online and distance learning options, and these often have the addition of a short residential component at the university.